 Dr. Levy was fired by the Hopkins Health System on February 8, 2013.
 A hospital statement at the time said he was escorted off the premises.
 Then, just ten days later, he took his own life.

-We at Schochor, Federico and Staton became involved in the case early.
+We at Schochor, Staton, Goldberg, and Cardea, P.A. became involved in the case early.
 In fact, we were the first firm to file a class action suit against Johns Hopkins.
 In that February 22, 2013 filing, our clients alleged that the facility where Dr. Levy practiced:

 - Negligently failed to properly supervise and oversee Dr. Levy